clement-casse/playground/webservice-go/README.md

 ## Why a WebService in Go ?

 Well, I made some code in my work experiences where I used Go Webservices that I instrumented with OpenTelemetry.
-This project is an attempt to restart the design from scratch so that I could structure propose a nice architecture as base for such applications.
+In this project, I make an attempt to restart the design from scratch of an OpenTelemetry monitored web-based service to propose a nice architecture to be used as a base for a later application development.